4 Tips To Cancel Audible Without Losing Credits

 2: Use Credits to Pre-order

-You can use the credits to pre-order upcoming titles and they will be delivered to you even after cancelling the membership.
 This is the best option if you are waiting for an upcoming book in a series or your favorite author’s title is releasing soon.

 You can visit Audible’s Coming Soon section to explore all upcoming titles in different genres.